 Figure 2 Neuronal responses to naturalistic textures differentiate V2 from V1 in macaques. (a) Time course of firing rate for three single units in V1 (green) and V2 (blue) to images of naturalistic texture (dark) and spectrally matched noise (light).
 Thickness of lines indicates s.e.m. across texture families.
 Black bar indicates the presentation of the stimulus; gray bar indicates the presentation of the subsequent stimulus. (b) Time course of firing rate averaged across neurons in V1 and V2.
 Each neuron's firing rate was normalized by its maximum before averaging.
 Thickness of lines indicates s.e.m. across neurons. (c) Modulation index, computed as the difference between the response to naturalistic and the response to noise, divided by their sum.
 Modulation was computed separately for each neuron and texture family, then averaged across all neurons and families.
-Thickness of blue and green lines indicates s.e.m. across neurons.
 Thickness of gray shaded region indicates the 2.5th and 97.5th percentiles of the null distribution of modulation expected at each time point due to chance. (d) Firing rates for three single units in V1 (green) and V2 (blue) to naturalistic (dark dots) and noise (light dots), separately for the 15 texture families.
-Families are sorted accrost texture families, averaged across all neurons.
+Families are sorted according to the ranking in e.
+Gray bars connecting points are only for visualization of the differential response.
+Modulation indices (averaged across texture families) are reported in the upper right of each panel.
 Error bars indicate s.e.m. across neurons.
-Gray bar indicates 2.5th and 97.5th percentiles of the null distribution of modulation expected in the upper right of each panel.
-Error bars indicate s.e.m. across neurons.
-Gray bar indicates 2.5th and 97.5th percentiles of modulation expected due to chance. (f) Distributions of modulation indices across single neurons in V1 and V2.
+Gray bar indicates 2.5th and 97.5th percentiles of the null distribution expected due to chance (f) Distributions of modulation indices across single neurons in V1 and V2.
 For each neuron, the modulation index for each texture family was computed on firing rates averaged in a 100-ms window following response onset, and modulation was then averaged across families.

 We also made measurements on a subset of cells in which the stimuli were confined to each neuron's classical receptive field.
 In V1, the modulation was near 0 for both classical receptive field-matched and large stimuli, though there was a small but significant reduction in modulation for the smaller stimuli (P < 0.05, t-test, Fig. 3c).
-In V2, there was a robust but incomplete reduction in modulation for the smaller stimuli (P < 0.0001, t-test, Fig. 3d), suggesting that the modulation in V2 depended partly, but not entirely, on interactions between receptive field center and surround.
-We found no evidence for a relationship in V2 between the modulation and commonly characterized properties of early visual neurons, including surround suppression, orientation tuning bandwidth, preferred spatial frequency, spatial frequency tuning bandwidth or parameters of the contrast sensitivity function (c{50} and exponent) (all correlations P > 0.05).
+In V2, there was a robust but incomplete reduction in modulation for the smaller stimuli (P < 0.001, t-test, Fig. 3d), suggesting that the modulation in V2 depended partly, but not entirely, on interactions between receptive field center and surround.
+We found no evidence for a relationship in V2 between the modulation and commonly characterized properties of early visual neurons, including surround suppression, orientation tuning bandwidth, preferred spatial frequency, spatial frequency tuning bandwidth or parameters of the contrast sensitivity function ( $c{50}$ and exponent) (all correlations P > 0.05).
 We therefore believe that our measurements reveal a hitherto unrecognized dimension of visual processing in macaque V2.